remowxdx/AoC-2022/README.md

 Interesting problem, part 1 and part 2 are almost the same, and I solved part 1 enough generally to also solve part 2.

+# Day 7

+I felt at home!!

+Shell commands, not enough file space... can't want more!

+But it took way too much time, about one hour to find the solutions and another 20 minutes to refine the script.